Congratulations on Your Pregnancy!

 Pilates is excellent at helping you to stay in touch with your pelvic floor throughout pregnancy – something you’ll be grateful for afterbirth!
 I’ve got a variety of techniques, images and exercise for you to practice every week.

 Ante-natal Pilates is excellent at helping you to relax, unwind make time to connect with your baby.
 A time to connect the mind with the body and relieve unnecessary anxiety, tension or fears.
 As part of both the relaxation and birth preparation process, we’ll work on the importance of the breath.
 We’’ll and breathe deeply, diaphramatically.
 We’ll play around with the importance of breath and how this impacts on the labour process itself; how you can use your breath in conjunction with contractions to soothe and distract.

 Finally, one of the nicest things about joining an antenatal Pilates class is that you’ll meet a lovely network of other Mum’s (families)-to-be, people who are in the same boat, who most probably share the same hopes and fears as you and whose counting down the days like you…

 If you are one of my regular clients who has been practicing with me for a while, you are generally welcome to continue in the very early stages; so long as you have received medical clearance from a professional.
 This is so I'll know the way you move and be able to spot any changes in your movements as a result of your pregnancy.

-Currently I only offer 1:1's at my home in central Winchester, however Antenatal classes could be offered during the day if numbers permit...
+Currently I only offer 1:1's in and around central Winchester, however Antenatal classes could be offered during the day if numbers permit...

 What moves we'll do